cr33dev/news-feed-discord-bot-for-linux/README.md

     * Adds them to a different role according to each link.
     * Link to role relationship is determined by head of main.py configuration like with existing options.

+## Known Bugs
+* All 'Subscribe' and 'Unsubscribe' buttons only modify the role of the most recent embeds feed.